 Even visually Davies year five billion looks like the future from Futurama, full of hover cars, animal people and heads in jars.

-Obviously the idea of animal people is a common trope in science fiction but both Doctor Who and Futurama present it in an absurdly comical way, even dressing their animal people from the future in contemporary clothing to almost highlight how ridiculous they look.
+The idea of animal people is a common trope in science fiction but both Doctor Who and Futurama present it in an absurdly comical way, even dressing their animal people from the future in contemporary clothing to almost highlight how ridiculous they look.

 The Futurama parallels don’t stop with the year five billion stories however.